wustlcse237sp20/project-myfrienddragon/README.md

 Currently, everything that we have implemented works as intended.
 The only thing that doesn't work is the minigame tab, but we plan to implement that during iteration 2.

+### Iteration 2
+In order to see what we accomplished in this iteration, run the Gameboard.java file located in src/SpaceInvaders/ as a Java Application.
+You can move the dragon with WASD and shoot with the X button.

+The main focus of this iteration was the Space Invaders minigame.
+Our goal was to create a functional game with both UI and backend support.
+Currently, the game is fully functional save for a few known bugs that we intend to correct in the next iteration.
+The first known bug is the fact that the hit detection is working fully; if the dragon gets hit on the edge of its wing, it will not register as being hit.
+So we will fix that bug and make the hit detection more accurate.
+The next known bug is that the invader bullets are not shot at exactly 20ms apart.
+We believe that this is because the UI is redrawing every few milliseconds, and will look into making the shots more precise in the next iteration.

+Otherwise, we implemented the game so that the player can move the dragon, shoot at the invaders, and be shot by the invaders.
+Internally, the invader is losing health each time it is shot, but we have yet to implement the health and scoring visuals on the UI.
+Additionally, there is no winning condition in the game, so that will also be handled in iteration 3.

+For the next iteration, in addition to correcting the preidentified bugs, we plan to integrate the Space Invaders game with our full game.
+To do this, we will create a menu that is visible from the main screen.
+From there, the user can select the game they would like to play.
+We also plan to implement the Dragon Pong game and fully integrate that with the full project.